 Policy on Academic Integrity carefully to understand the penalties penalties associated with academic dishonesty at Carnegie Mellon.
-In this class, cheating/copying/plagiarism means copying all or part of a program or homework solution from another student or unauthorized source such as the Internet, having someone else do a homework or take an exam for you, knowingly giving such information to another student, another student, reusing answers or solutions from previous editions
+In this class, cheating/copying/plagiarism means copying all or part of a program or homework solution from another student or unauthorized source such as the Internet, having someone else do a homework or take an exam for you, knowingly or by negligence giving such information to another student, reusing answers or solutions from previous editions